labsyspharm/minerva-public-website/docs/usage/download.md

 nav_order: 10
 ---

-Minerva Author is compatible with Mac, Winodows and Linux (?).
+Minerva Author has executable files for Mac and Winodows.

-When downloading Minerva Author, please be aware of its current technical limitations:

-- Minerva Author only saves to the folder where the application is launched.
-- You ​should **close the previous Minerva Author tab** before opening a new one.
+For other operating systems (e.g. Linux), Minerva Author can be run direcly with Python.

-- Minerva Author has been tested in Chrome and Firefox.
-It **does not support** Safari or Internet Explorer.
+Note: Minerva Author has been tested in Chrome and Firefox.
+It **does not support** Safari or Internet Explorer. (pending)
-- All `.story.json` files require linked files (`.tif`, `.ome.tif`, `.svs`, and `.csv`) not to be moved or deleted.

 ## Download links